 Transfer of Equity Conveyancing - RBS (One Account) Panel Requirements

-The content on this web-page was created to help England and Wales conveyancing solicitors carrying out Transfer of Equity conveyancing who are on the RBS (One Account) solicitor panel.
-It is not intended as an alternative to checking the CML handbook requirements for RBS (One Account)
+The content on this web-page is designed to help England and Wales property lawyers carrying out Transfer of Equity conveyancing who are on the RBS (One Account) solicitor panel.
+It is not intended as an alternative to reviewing RBS (One Account) Part-2 instructions

 As a conveyancer you must approve the transfer (which should be in the Land Registry's standard form) and, if RBS (One Account) require, the deed of covenant on their behalf.
 See below to see if RBS (One Account) have standard forms of transfer and deed of covenant